Local Roads Pavement Preservation

 Pavement preservation treatments like chip and fog seals are keys ways to extend the life of our neighborhood streets.

-In early to mid-October the Town will begin work on this years’ pavement preservation program for local roads.
+The Town has begun work on this years’ pavement preservation program for local roads.
 The Town has contracted with Holbrook Asphalt Co. for this project.
 Prior to the start of any construction impacted residents will receive notification of any street closures or other impacts related to the project.
-(Maps of all areas included are attached)
+For more information on what you will need to do when your street is having pavement preservation work done, please click here.

 Quail Crossing Extension

-About 4,300 linear feet of road were built during Phase 1 of the Quail Crossing Boulevard extension, which leads to Pima County’s new Llano Grande Trailhead.
-Design of Phase 2, which extends from the end of Phase 1 to Old Nogales Highway, is scheduled to be completed in September 2020.
+About 0.8 miles of road was built during Phase 1 of the Quail Crossing Boulevard extension, which leads to Pima County’s new Llano Grande Trailhead.
+Design of Phase 2, which extends from the end of Phase 1 to Old Nogales Highway, is scheduled to be completed in March of 2021.
+Construction activities are anticipated to begin in the summer of 2021.
 When all phases are complete, Quail Crossing Boulevard will connect to Old Nogales Highway/Continental Road, improving connectivity, accessibility and mobility for travelers.

 Pima Mine Road Bridge (APWA Award Winner)